feltcoop/felt-mockup/src/deploy/README.md

   https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04 -
   and do this instead:

-We make a sepecial user group for accessing the website's directories, and include both our user and nginx's `www-data` user.
+We make a special user group for accessing the website's directories, and include both our user and nginx's `www-data` user.
 This provides a good mix of security and convenience.
 See the answer by user cube here: https://www.digitalocean.com/community/questions/proper-permissions-for-web-server-s-directory